AnselOngMJ/odin-recipes/README.md

-# odin-recipes
+# The Odin Project: Recipes
-Project: Recipes (The Odin Project)
+The purpose of this project is to practise writing HTML by creating a website showcasing food recipes.